ianheggie-oaf/scraper_utils/docs/reducing_server_load.md

 - Always checks the most recent 4 days daily (configurable)
 - Progressively reduces search frequency for older records
-- Uses a Fibonacci-like progression to create natural, efficient search intervals
+- Uses a progression from each 2 days and upwards to create an efficient search intervals
-- Configurable `max_period` (default is 3 days)
+- Configurable `max_period` (default is 2 days)
 - Merges adjacent search ranges and handles the changeover in search frequency by extending some searches

 Example usage in your scraper: